-- 19. (1) Subject to this article, the application of fertiliser to land is prohibited during the periods specified in Schedule 4. - (2) Sub-article (1) shall not apply in relation to the application to land of- - (a) soiled water, or
+19. (1) Subject to this article, the application of fertiliser to land is prohibited during the periods specified in Schedule 4.

-(b) chemical fertilisers to meet the crop requirements of Autumn-planted cabbage or of crops grown under permanent cover.
+- (2) Sub-article (1) shall not apply in relation to the application to land of- - (a) soiled water, or - (b) chemical fertilisers to meet the crop requirements of Autumn-planted cabbage or of crops grown under permanent cover, or - (c) fertilisers whose application rate or usage rate is less than 1kg per hectare of available nitrogen or phosphorus.